jerwingubat/FaceNet-FaceRecognition/README.md

 # Face Recognition with MTCNN and InceptionResnetV1

-This project implements a face recognition system using the MTCNN (Multi-task Cascaded Convolutional Networks) for face detection and InceptionaqResnetV1 for generating face embeddings.
+This project implements a face recognition system using the MTCNN <b><i>(Multi-task Cascaded Convolutional Networks)</b></i> for face detection and <b><i>InceptionResnetV1</b></i> for generating face embeddings.
 The system is capable of identifying known faces from a webcam feed by comparing their embeddings to previously stored known embeddings.

 ## Requirements